FundyPhytoPhys/LowLightPhotosynth/LowLightManuscript.md

 XXXextract plots tau vs. temperature to justify this argumentXXXX

 The conversions of flash spacing to equivalent effective light levels gave similar ranges of light levels applied to each strain \@ref(tab:fluor_meas).
-For comparison, full sunlight at the sea surface is ~ 2000 µmol photons m^-2^s^-1^, so our measurement light ranges are ~ 5 orders of magnitude lower than full sunlight, and ~ 2-3 orders of magnitude below the ~ 20 µmol photons m^-2^s^-1^ threshold, used to define the conventional bottom of the photic zone supporting photosynthetic productivity in the oceans [@ravenPutOutLight2000].
+For comparison, full sunlight at the sea surface is ~ 2000 µmol photons m^-2^s^-1^, so our measurement light ranges are ~ 5 orders of magnitude lower than full sunlight, and ~ 2-3 orders of magnitude below the ~ 20 µmol photons m^-2^s^-1^ threshold, used to define the conventional bottom of the photic zone supporting photosynthetic productivity in the oceans [@ravenPutOutLight2000], but span light ranges found to support phytoplankton productivity in field studies [@hanckeExtremeLowLight2018, @randelhoffArcticMidwinterPhytoplankton2020, @hoppePhotosyntheticLightRequirement2024].

 XXXConsider redoing this as data with conversionsXXX
 <table class=" lightable-classic" style='font-family: "Arial Narrow", "Source Sans Pro", sans-serif; margin-left: auto; margin-right: auto;'>